DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 # Data Visualization with Power BI

 MySQL helps uncovering some insights, but it would be a lot more powerful and actionable with visualizations.
-After connecting MySQL server to Power BI and import the data into the app, I started building a dashboard that summaries all the key points important for understand the order trends and spending of the business:
+After connecting MySQL server to Power BI and import the data into the app, I started building a dashboard that summaries all the key points important for understand the order trends and spending of the business.
+The Power BI dashboard can be downloaded [here](code/LeuleuReport.pbix):

 <img src='image/Dashboard.png' width='900'>